Musings by Richard Powers

 Today

 Disclaimer: Not all men had a controlling attitude toward their partners in the 1920s to 1950s.
-Many gentlemen at that time respected their partner's differences, were kind and flexible, and adapted to their various partners on the dance floor.
+Many men at that time respected their partner's differences, were kind and flexible, and adapted to their various partners on the dance floor.
 A women I interviewed told me, "I knew plenty of men who treated their dance partners disrespectfully, but my husband was always a perfect gentleman."
 But never before had the above "dark ages" attitude been so prevalent, or committed to print in dance manuals.

-Back to Ultimate Partnering
+Back to Great Partnering